Theatre: East Asian theatre

 The Tang dynasty is sometimes known as "The Age of 1000 Entertainments".
 During this era, Ming Huang formed an acting school known as The Pear Garden to produce a form of drama that was primarily musical.
-That is why actors are commonly called "Children of the Pear Garden."
+That is why actors are commonly called "Children of the Pear Garden".
 During the dynasty of Empress Ling, shadow puppetry first emerged as a recognized form of theatre in China.
 There were two distinct forms of shadow puppetry, Pekingese (northern) and Cantonese (southern).
 The two styles were differentiated by the method of making the puppets and the positioning of the rods on the puppets, as opposed to the type of play performed by the puppets.
 Both styles generally performed plays depicting great adventure and fantasy, rarely was this very stylized form of theatre used for political propaganda.

 Japanese forms of Kabuki, Nō, and Kyōgen developed in the 17th century CE.

 Cantonese shadow puppets were the larger of the two.
 They were built using thick leather which created more substantial shadows.
-Symbolic color was also very prevalent; a black face represented honesty, a red one bravery.
+Symbolic colour was also very prevalent; a black face represented honesty, a red one bravery.
 The rods used to control Cantonese puppets were attached perpendicular to the puppets' heads.
 Thus, they were not seen by the audience when the shadow was created.
 Pekingese puppets were more delicate and smaller.
 They were created out of thin, translucent leather (usually taken from the belly of a donkey).
-They were painted with vibrant paints, thus they cast a very colorful shadow.
+They were painted with vibrant paints, thus they cast a very colourful shadow.
 The thin rods which controlled their movements were attached to a leather collar at the neck of the puppet.
 The rods ran parallel to the bodies of the puppet and then turned at a ninety degree angle to connect to the neck.
 While these rods were visible when the shadow was cast, they laid outside the shadow of the puppet; thus they did not interfere with the appearance of the figure.
 The rods are attached at the necks to facilitate the use of multiple heads with one body.
 When the heads were not being used, they were stored in a muslin book or fabric-lined box.
 The heads were always removed at night.
 This was in keeping with the old superstition that if left intact, the puppets would come to life at night.
 Some puppeteers went so far as to store the heads in one book and the bodies in another, to further reduce the possibility of reanimating puppets.
 Shadow puppetry is said to have reached its highest point of artistic development in the eleventh century before becoming a tool of the government.